mukhes3/UNCURL_release/README.md

 ## References:
 Please cite the following paper in case you use UNCURL for your work:
-S. Mukherjee, Y. Zhang, S. Kannan, G. Seelig, Prior knowledge and sampling model informed learning with single cell RNA-Seq data
+S. Mukherjee, Y. Zhang, S. Kannan, G. Seelig, 'Prior knowledge and sampling model informed learning with single cell RNA-Seq data'.

 ## Dependencies:
 To the best of our knowledge, UNCURL only needs a working version of MATLAB with the optimization toolbox installed.
 If you discover any other dependencies, please report them to mukhes3@uw.edu or yjzhang@cs.washington.edu.